2026 Australian IT Journalism Awards

 Subject Matter: Judges will score the subject matter out of 10, based on originality, importance, general interest and usefulness.

-Insight: Judges will score the story for insight out of 10, based on accuracy, value of insights, as well as the quality and relevance of the sources/opinions.
+Impact: Judges will score the story for impact out of 10, based on accuracy, the value of insights, and the quality and relevance of the sources/opinions.

-Content Quality: Judges will score the story out of 5, based on writing/production quality, flair and entertainment.
+Content Quality: Judges will score the articles, videos or podcasts provided for their quality out of 5, based on writing quality, production value and entertainment value.

 Criteria: